 - As legal professionals, we are required by law to make disclosures of private information where we have knowledge of elder or child abuse, or of the intent to commit a crime.

 - Employees.
 In order to complete work you engaged our firm to produce, your private information may need to be disclosed to employees of our firm.

 - Outside Providers.
 On occasion, we may need to provide your private information to unrelated third parties who may be called on to assist us in completing work you have engaged our firm to complete.
 This information is never provided without first obtaining your written permission.
 Examples of third parties to whom your private information might be disclosed are an accountant to assist us with tax research or accounting services, an appraiser to help us to value your assets, or a life insurance professional providing us with quotes for obtaining life insurance coverage.

 Protecting the Confidentiality and Security of Client Information.
 In order to better serve you and your heirs, as well as comply with certain professional guidelines and requirements, we retain records of the professional services that we provide.
 As part of our commitment to provide you with the finest service possible, we maintain physical, electronic and procedural safeguards to protect the private information of our clients and former clients.
 These safeguards comply with our professional standards as well as with the federal regulations.

 Request Not to Release Information.
 The Federal Trade Commission regulations require us to notify you of your right to request that our firm not release your non-public personal information.
 While it is unnecessary for you to do so, because our firm does not release any private information, in the interest of satisfying the regulations we include this disclosure.

-Although the attorney / client privilege by which our firm is bound prohibits us from releasing any communications between you and one of our attorneys, you can always request that our firm release such information to anyone you designate.
+Although the attorney / client privilege by which our firm is bound prohibits us from releasing any communications between you and one of our attorney, you can always request that our firm release such information to anyone you designate.

 Should you have any further questions regarding our privacy policies and procedures, please feel free to call our office at 410-654-3850.